chaser-01/rummyJS/README.md

 # rummyJS

 rummyJS is a package for modelling a game of Rummy, and its variants.
-It's fairly comprehensive, featuring:
+Its features target realistic use cases for the package, including:
 - Standard player moves
 - Mid-game player additions/removals
 - Gamestate validation